Best Apple TV games in 2023

 Take one look at the game, the main character's moves, the storyline, and you'll be all "yup, Zelda clone".
 But that's not a bad thing; in fact, it's quite the opposite.

-In Oceanhorn, you must grow from boy to man, searching for your father with only his old notebook and a mysterious necklace to guide you.
-You'll sail the Uncharted Seas, solving puzzles, battling monsters, learning magic, and collecting treasure, while you play to unlock the secrets of Arcadia and the sea monster, Oceanhorn.
+In Oceanhorn 2, you must grow from boy to man, traveling across the world of Gaia, and taking on a grand warlock.
+You'll sail the Uncharted Seas, solving puzzles, battling monsters, learning magic, and collecting treasure, while you play to unlock the secrets of Gaia and the sea monster, Oceanhorn 2.

 If you like adventurous fun, presented in gorgeous fashion, and gameplay just like Zelda, then check out Oceanhorn.
 It's an Apple TV must-have.